-Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests
+Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement tests

-This course is highly suggested for future elementary teachers but open to all students.
+This course is highly suggested for future elementary teachers but is open to all students.
 The instructor assumes the students have not had previous formal music instruction.
 The course covers basic knowledge and skills needed to incorporate music into the regular classroom as well as methods of using music to enhance teaching of academic subjects.
-Mandatory off campus student teaching assignments are required.